koffie/hello-world/README.md

 The site will be available at http://localhost:8080.

-### Development (with live reload)
+### Writing mode (live recompile)

-Uses the provided `docker-compose.dev.yml` to mount a local `gerby-website` source tree into the container.
-Flask runs in debug mode and reloads automatically when you edit Python files — no rebuild needed.
+Uses the provided `docker-compose.dev.yml`, which runs two services:

+- **`gerby`** — serves the site with Flask in debug mode.
+Automatically reloads when you edit Python or template files in `gerby-website` — no rebuild needed.
+- **`watcher`** — polls `content/tex/` every 2 seconds and re-runs the full build pipeline (tagger → plasTeX → database import) whenever a `.tex` file changes.
+Just save your file and refresh the browser.

 ```bash
 docker compose -f docker-compose.dev.yml up